-Concépción was born in the mountain municipality of Cayey to Tomás Concépción and Margarita Martínez (from Guyana) in 1909.
-He completed elementary school at the Luis Muñoz Rivera School.
-Also, he attended the Benigno Carrión School in Cayey.
+Concépción was born in the mountain municipality of Cayey to Tomás Concépción and Margarita Martínez in 1909.
+He completed elementary school at the Luis Muñoz Rivera School and attended the Benigno Carrión School in Cayey.

 At nine, Concépción gravitated to the trumpet and studied with the professor and director of the Cayey Municipal Band, Claudio Torres.
-At thirteen, he was part of a group that entertained audiences at Don Emilio Martinez’s silent movie theater.
+At thirteen, he was part of a group that entertained Don Emilio Martinez’s silent movie theater audiences.

-In 1925, the pianist Augusto Rodríguez Amador offered the 16-year-old prodigy a position with the Midnight Serenaders.
-He was a member of the group for seven years.
+In 1925, the pianist Augusto Rodríguez Amador offered the 16-year-old prodigy a position with the Midnight Serenaders, of which he was a member of the group for seven years.
 After that, he joined Ralph Sanchez and his Symphonians.
 His first trip to the Big Apple was in March 1927, where he stayed until August of the same year and returned in 1935.

 In 1942 Concépción returned to Puerto Rico and joined Armando Castro’s Jazz Band, which performed regularly at Jack’s Club cabaret in Santurce.
-The group popularized the tune, Jack, Jack, Jack/Cutuguru, featuring the vocalist Juan Ramon Torres “El Boy.”
-It was the first song by a Puerto Rican group to break into the 1945 North American Hit Parade.
-Later, Benny Goodman, Machito, and Noro Morales, among others, interpreted the tune.
+The group popularized the tune, Jack, Jack, Jack/Cutuguru, featuring the vocalist Juan Ramon Torres’s “El Boy.”
+Also, it was the first song by a Puerto Rican group to break into the 1945 North American Hit Parade.

-After one year and a half at the Escambron Beach Club in Puerto Rico, Concépción, with the support of the Arecibo businessman, Jorge “El Nene” Correa, formed an orchestra and debuted at the luxurious New Yorker Club.
+After one year and a half at the Escambron Beach Club in Puerto Rico, Concépción, with the support of the Arecibo businessman, Jorge “El Nene” Correa, formed an orchestra and debuted at the luxurious Hotel New Yorker.
 The event, which took place on June 14, 1947, received extensive press, radio, and television coverage.
-Also, it marked the Puerto Rico debut of the pianist, Noro Morales (who alternated with Concépción’s orchestra on the bandstand).
+Also, it marked the Puerto Rico debut of the pianist Noro Morales (who alternated with Concépción’s orchestra on the bandstand).

-Concépción’s orchestra owes some of its popularity to its daily participation in the radio program, La Roulette Musical, and television appearances.
-Also, to the vocalist, Joe Valle (his principal singer after “El Boy”).
-They were a formidable duo whose boleros and songs dedicated to Puerto Rico’s municipalities led to classic recordings.
+Concépción’s orchestra owes some of its popularity to its daily participation in the radio program La Roulette Musical, television appearances, and the vocalist Joe Valle (his principal singer after “El Boy”).

-Between the years 1950 to 1952, Concépción’s orchestra was the house band at the Caribe Hilton.
-Also, the orchestra held court at the Hotel Flamboyan from 1958-1968.
-During that time, the group accompanied many international artists who passed through its doors.
+From 1950 to 1952, Concépción’s orchestra was the house band at the Caribe Hilton.
+Also, from 1958 to 1968, the orchestra held court at the Hotel Flamboyan, where it accompanied many international artists who passed through the hotel’s doors.

 In 1968, Concépción disbanded the orchestra, relocated to New York, and retired.
 Four years later, he came out of retirement, returned to Puerto Rico, and organized a new band with Joe Valle.

 César Concépción died of a heart attack on March 11, 1974.
-At the time of his death, he was making plans to legalize a union with his second wife, Elvira Peña, who he divorced (but never stopped living with) a few years earlier.
+Concépción was planning to remarry his second wife, Elvira Peña, whom he divorced but never stopped living with at the time of his death.

-In 1983, nine years after Concépción’s death, the lawyer, politician, and pianist, Nicolás Nogueras Cartagena, reunited some of the original bandmembers and attempted to recreate Concépción’s sound.
+In 1983, nine years after Concépción’s death, the lawyer, politician, and pianist Nicolás Nogueras Cartagena reunited some of Concépción’s original bandmembers and recreated his sound.
 The orchestra performed on Sundays at the Caribe Hilton Hotel and the San Juan Fine Arts Center until 1997.

-In 2019, the Puerto Rican icon, vocalist, Danny Rivera, and Musical Director and trumpeter Humberto Ramirez (a Concépción devotee) released the album Mil Años de Plena – Tribute to César Concépción.
-In the liner notes, Rivera describes the experience of auditioning and performing with the orchestra.
-Also, he refers to the band as “My university, my school, my great opportunity.”
+In 2019, the Puerto Rican icon, vocalist Danny Rivera, and musical director and trumpeter Humberto Ramirez released the album Mil Años de Plena – Tribute to César Concépción.
+In the liner notes, Rivera recounts the experience of auditioning and performing with the orchestra.
+Also, he refers to the band as “his university, his school, his opportunity.”